 Students must complete either an approved internship or dissertation worth 15 credits.

-It is expected that most students will complete this requirement at an international institution in Geneva (such as the World Health Organization, UNAIDS, or the World Trade Organization) during the 6-week period between the end of the fall semester at Georgetown Law and the beginning of the spring semester at the Graduate Institute.
+It is expected that most students will complete this requirement at an international institution in Geneva (such as the World Health Organization, UNAIDS, or the World Trade Organization) either during the 6-week period between the end of the Fall semester at Georgetown Law and the beginning of the Spring semester at the Graduate Institute, or during the summer upon completing the Spring semester at the Graduate Institute.

-- Students may undertake a dissertation instead of the required internship with the prior approval of both the Head of the International Law Unit at the Graduate Institute and the Director of the Global Health Law Program at Georgetown Law,.
+- Students may undertake a dissertation instead of the required internship with the prior approval of both the Director of the Joint LL.M. at the Graduate Institute and the Director of the Global Health Law Program at Georgetown Law.
 A dissertation entitles the student to 15 credits.